frantisekvasa/draw_network/README.md

 *draw_network_sig_edgecol*  as above, with option to make certain (eg: "non-significant") nodes transparent

 (These are all special cases of a common function, which could all be combined into one.)

+NOTE: The code enables figures to be exported, but parameters for exporting the figures are hard-coded within the functions, and may need some manual adjustment depending on the networks being plotted and the coordinates used.